ManimCommunity/manim/docs/source/tutorials/building_blocks.rst

 the order that the mobjects are displayed on screen, with the left-most arguments being put in the back.

-.. tip:: The display order of mobjects is called the *z-index*.

 **********
 Animations
 **********

 ******